The Crush (2010 film)

-The Crush is an Irish live action short film.
+The Crush is a 2010 Irish live action short film.
 The film's runtime is approximately 15 minutes.
 It was written and directed by first-timer Michael Creagh, and produced by Damon Quinn.
 The film was shot during Easter 2009 in Skerries, north Dublin.
 Creagh cast his nine-year-old son Oran in the lead role of the story.

-The story sees an eight-year-old schoolboy (played by Oran Creagh) fall in love with his teacher, Miss Purdy.
-One day he gives her a toy ring to show his affection.
-But heartbreak abounds when he bumps into Miss Purdy and her boyfriend having just bought a very real engagement ring.
+The story sees an eight-year-old schoolboy (Oran Creagh) named Ardal Travis fall in love with his teacher, Miss Purdy (Olga Wehrly).
+However, heartbreak ensues when he finds Miss Purdy with an engagement ring from her boyfriend (Rory Keenan).
 Devastated and spurned, Ardal challenges Miss Purdy’s fiancé to a duel to the death.